Lymphogranuloma venereum: Treatment

 Treatment involves antibiotics and may involve drainage of the buboes or abscesses by needle aspiration or incision.
 Further supportive measure may need to be taken: dilatation of the rectal stricture, repair of rectovaginal fistulae, or colostomy for rectal obstruction.

 Common antibiotic treatments include tetracycline (doxycycline) (all tetracyclines, including doxycycline, are contraindicated during pregnancy and in children due to effects on bone development and tooth discoloration), and erythromycin.
 Azithromycin is also a drug of choice in LGV.

 Further recommendations

 As with all STIs, sex partners of patients who have LGV should be examined and tested for urethral or cervical chlamydial infection.
 After a positive culture for chlamydia, clinical suspicion should be confirmed with testing to distinguish serotype.
 Antibiotic treatment should be started if they had sexual contact with the patient during the 30 days preceding onset of symptoms in the patient.
-Patients with a sexually transmitted disease should be tested for other STDs due to high rates of comorbid infections.
+Patients with a sexually transmitted infection should be tested for other STIs due to high rates of comorbid infections.
 Antibiotics are not without risks and prophylactic broad antibiotic coverage is not recommended.